test137E29B/GTAV-Vehicle-DLC-Merger/README.md

       > sfx (if the audio folder has any)
         > {sfxName}.awc
         > ... add all the audio/sfx files here
+    > ... add all your other dlcs in the same format, in their own folders!
   ```

   If you do not use this format, it will not work.
 If you do not have a specific file, like `handling.meta`, then you can ignore it